You might hear people talking about panic attacks and anxiety attacks like they’re the same thing. They’re different conditions though.

 - While anxiety can build gradually, panic attacks usually come on abruptly.

 - Panic attacks typically trigger worries or fears related to having another attack.
-This may have an impact on your behavior, leading you to avoid places or situations where you think you might be at risk of an attack.
+This may have an effect on your behavior, leading you to avoid places or situations where you think you might be at risk of a panic attack.

 Unexpected panic attacks have no clear external triggers.
 Expected panic attacks and anxiety can be triggered by similar things.
 Some common triggers include: